lhzcode/es10-cn/functions-classes.md

 1. Return « "\*default\*" ».

-> NOTE "\*default\*" is used within this specification as a synthetic name for hoistable anonymous functions that are defined using export declarations.
+> 注 "\*default\*" is used within this specification as a synthetic name for hoistable anonymous functions that are defined using export declarations.

 ### 14.4.3 SS: ComputedPropertyContains <div id="sec-generator-function-definitions-static-semantics-computedpropertycontains"></div>